LoginRadius/engineering-portal/content/identity/what-is-dynamic-authorization/index.md

 Dynamic authorizationensures that every employee has only the right amount of access to information based on their role in the company, which is critical to [preventing accidental data leaks](https://www.loginradius.com/security/) or hacking attempts.
 In addition to giving you complete control over who can see what data, it also allows for granular control over how data is accessed.

+## Why Do You Need Dynamic Authorization?

+Dynamic authorization is a critical component of modern identity and access management (IAM) systems.
+Traditional IAM systems often rely on static access controls, which can be inflexible and difficult to manage as the number of users and resources grows.

+Dynamic authorization, on the other hand, enables fine-grained access control that can adapt to changing circumstances and user behavior.

+Dynamic authorization is particularly important for organizations that deal with sensitive data, such as financial or healthcare information.

+With dynamic authorization, organizations can implement access controls that are tailored to individual users, ensuring that only authorized users can access specific data or resources.

+This not only improves security but also helps organizations comply with regulations and data protection laws.
+Dynamic authorization can also streamline access management processes, reducing the burden on IT teams and improving user productivity.

 ## Benefits of Dynamic Authorization for Enterprises

 ### 1. Better security for your organization